Disclosing your Disability - what this means?

 The staff member felt that disclosing her mental health condition to her manager would mean that, should she experience any difficulties in the future, these can be managed early, meaning that she is less likely to need time off.
-Disclosing also means that she feels comfortable accessing support services provided within College.
+Disclosing also means that she feels comfortable accessing supports provided within Trinity.

 See the Code of Practice section 3 and 4 for further reference.